drbergman/PhysiCell/sample_projects/template_xml_rules_extended/README.md

 ### Accumulators and attenuators
 When a behavior is an `accumulator` or `attenuator`, the behavior value is not set directly.
 Instead, the behavior value is updated according to the rate of change of the behavior.
 The rate of change is determined by the signals.
 The output of the top level signal (typically a `MediatorSignal`) is used as the rate of change of the behavior.
 If the rate is positive, the behavior moves away from the base value.
 If the rate is negative, the behavior moves towards the base value. **It is therefore very important to make sure that the rate values include positive and negative values.**

 To explain, let $r_-<0$ be the minimum rate (what the decreasing signals drive the rate towards) and let $r_+>0$ be the maximum rate (what the increasing signals drive the rate towards).
 Also, let $r_0$ be the base rate (the rate in the absence of any signals). $r_0$ will often be negative indicating that without stimulus, the behavior relaxes to the base value.
 The user must further set a saturation limit for the behavior, $b_s$.
 Note: none of these values are part of PhysiCell prior to this PR and none are directly observable in the output data since they are only part of the rule, not the cell.
 Finally, the behavior does have a base value of $b_0$ that is part of PhysiCell, e.g. the base migration speed.
+This can be read from the configuration file or set in the `<behavior_base>` element.

 Then, when the behavior is calculated, the top level mediator will balance the decreasing and increasing signals to settle on a rate, $r$, in the range $r_- \le r_0 \le r_+$.
 The behavior is then updated as follows: